janehu0122/Red-Line-Semantic-Segmentation/README.md

 2. Run *main.py* to create and train model
 3. Instructions on how to change training and testing set are within main.py

+## To Do
+* Create a user interface that enables a user to label images, use the images to train a model, and the test the resulting model.